-If you live in Collier County and wish to place a legally executed (signed & properly witnessed) Advance Directive on file at NCH Naples Hospital you may do so during normal business hours by bringing it to the Medical Records Department of the hospital and requesting it be put on file.
-If you have previously been a patient at NCH Naples Hospital or North Naples Hospital you should request the Advance Directive be placed in your medical records.
+If you live in Collier County and wish to place a legally executed (signed and properly witnessed) advance directive on file at NCH Naples Hospital you may do so during normal business hours by bringing it to the medical records department of the hospital and requesting it be put on file.
+If you have previously been a patient at NCH Naples Hospital or North Naples Hospital you should request the advance directive be placed in your medical records.

 General Information About Advance Directives

 Accident or illness can take away a person’s ability to make health care decisions.
 But decisions still have to be made.
 If you cannot do so, someone else will; and sometimes this causes the burden, delay and expense of court proceedings.
 You should consider whether you want to take steps now to control these decisions so that they will reflect your own wishes.